dimagi/commcare-cloud/docs/setup/new_environment.md

     Would you like to use environments at that location? [y/N]y
     ```

-1. Add the commcare-cloud config to your bash profile to set the correct paths:
+1. As prompted, add the commcare-cloud config to your bash profile to set the correct paths:

     ``` bash
-    $ echo "source ~/.commcare-cloud/load_config.sh" >> ~/.profile
+    $ echo "source ~/.commcare-cloud/load_config.sh" >> ~/.bash_profile
     ```

 1. Load the commcare-cloud config so it takes effect immediately:

     ``` bash